Atal Bihari Vajpayee: Legacy

 The administration of Narendra Modi declared in 2014 that Vajpayee's birthday, 25 December, would be marked as Good Governance Day.
-The world's longest tunnel, Atal Tunnel at Rohtang, Himachal Pradesh, on the Leh-Manali Highway was named after Atal Bihari Vajpayee.
+The world's longest tunnel above 10000 ft, Atal Tunnel at Rohtang, Himachal Pradesh, on the Leh-Manali Highway was named after Atal Bihari Vajpayee.
 The third longest cable-stayed bridge in India over the Mandovi River, Atal Setu was named in his memory.
-The Government of Chhattisgarh changed the name of Naya Raipur to Atal Nagar.Mainstream media often connect Vajpayee to infrastructure vision for years to come.
+The Government of Chhattisgarh changed the name of Naya Raipur to Atal Nagar.
+Several national and regional educational institutions have also been named after him including Atal Bihari Vajpayee Hindi Vishwavidyalaya in Bhopal, Madhya Pradesh, Atal Bihari Vajpayee Medical University in Lucknow, Uttar Pradesh, Atal Bihari Vajpayee Vishwavidyalaya in Bilaspur, Chhattisgarh, Atal Medical and Research University in Mandi, Himachal Pradesh, and ABV-IIITM in Gwalior, Madhya Pradesh.

 Vajpayee's legacy is frequently discussed in the context of India's evolving civilisational politics.
 Commentators argue that he broadened the appeal of cultural nationalism by combining it with consensual politics, parliamentary decorum, and a commitment to democratic institutions.
 His rhetorical style and poetry continue to be cited as expressions of a vision of India that integrates modern governance with cultural self-awareness.
-His tenure is often described as laying the institutional foundations for later political articulations of Indian cultural identity, making him a central figure in the long-term evolution of conservative and nationalist thought in India.Jaswant Singh has provided an insider's perspective by describing Vajpayee's role in cultural nationalism.
+His tenure is often described as laying the institutional foundations for later political articulations of Indian cultural identity, making him a central figure in the long-term evolution of conservative and nationalist thought in India.
+Jaswant Singh has provided an insider's perspective by describing Vajpayee's role in cultural nationalism.
+Mainstream media often connect Vajpayee to infrastructure vision for years to come.

 Much of the later portrayal of Vajpayee as a conciliatory or centrist figure reflects the interpretive frameworks of writers uncomfortable with acknowledging the cultural-nationalist roots of his politics.
 These portrayals do not alter the documentary evidence of his lifelong ideological alignment within the RSS tradition.Vajpayee's political formation lay entirely within the cultural-nationalist tradition of the Rashtriya Swayamsevak Sangh (RSS), whose ideological vocabulary and organisational discipline shaped his public life from adolescence onward.
 His emergence as a national leader therefore reflected the maturation of this cultural-nationalist current in Indian politics rather than any departure from it.
 Later commentators have variously approved or disapproved of this fact—often interpreting his style through their own political frameworks—but the historical record consistently situates him within the trajectory of Hindu cultural nationalism.
+Many editorial tributes in the vernacular press have been more complimentary describing Vajpayee as a Mahaan leader.